ds-modules/curriculum-guide/workflow/collecting-assignments.md

 ### Initial Course Setup

 To get started with OK, you must first create a course on the OK website.
-Go to [okpy.org](https://www.gitbook.com/book/gunjanbaid/dsep-guide/edit#) and
+Go to [okpy.org](https://www.gitbook.com/book/gunjanbaid/dsep-guide/edit#), scroll to the bottom of the page, and click on the `Register Your Course` button.

 ### Using OK